 When scholars analyze Israeli military actions against Palestinian militant groups, the discussion inevitably turns to the principle of proportionality.
 Advocates and analysts sift through lists of the names of the dead, review drone footage from before missile strikes, and endlessly debate whether anticipated military advantage justified foreseeable civilian costs.
-Less discussed, however, is a more basic question: what sort of expected gains actually qualify as “anticipated military advantage?”

 The use of lethal force (whether via armed drone, manned aircraft, cruise missile, helicopter assault, etc.) has been a cornerstone of U.S. counterterrorism policy for many years, both in places where we have ground combat deployments and places where we do not.
 Throughout this period, the legality, efficacy, wisdom, and morality of this practice has been the subject of intense scrutiny and debate.
 Nonetheless, the kinetic option has proven remarkably durable over time (especially as compared to its sibling, the use of non-criminal detention).

 Judicial imperialism is defeating the British armed forces.
 At least this is what the authors of a report recently published by the Policy Exchange---an influential British think tank---claim.